leo-mazz/freshair/doc/instructions.md

 ###  Shows
 You should be able to create, delete and edit all shows on the website from Admin Dashboard > Programming > Shows

 Shows need to have a title and a description.
 The title must be unique.
 Shows can have a tag line if desired by their hosts.
 Ideally, you would upload a show picture; if you don't, a default one will be used for the show.
-Shows should be assigned hosts and producers.
-They should be able to update the details of the shows you assign them to through the Admin Dashboard.
+Shows should be assigned hosts.
+These should then be able to update the details of the shows you assign them to through the Admin Dashboard.

 ### Schedules
 You should be able to create, delete and edit schedules on the website from Admin Dashboard > Programming > Schedules.

 Before creating a schedule you should create all the shows you want to add to it.
 To create a new schedule, pick a descriptive name (e.g. 'Semester1 2017'), set an end date and add *assignments*.
 Each assignment will consist of a show, a day of the week, a start time and an end time.

 You can also mark a schedule as *free schedule*, meaning that users will be able to book the Main Studio through the 'Bookings' tab in the Admin Dashboard and their shows will be assumed to be on-air by the system at the time and date they choose.
 Free schedules are meant as temporary schedules in transitory periods (e.g. the end of the semester).
 You can still add standard assignments to a free schedule.